How To Improve Balance And Gait With Physical Therapy?

 6. Talk to your healthcare provider: If you're concerned about your balance and gait, talk to your doctor or physical therapist.
 They may be able to provide additional recommendations or refer you to a specialist for further evaluation.

 It's important to note that the specific strategies used to improve gait will depend on the individual's unique needs and challenges.
-Physical therapy should always be personalized to the patient and their specific condition.
+Therapy should always be personalized to the patient and their specific condition.